 Hormone-replacement tablets are one option for regulating the levels of thyroxine, though some people opt to simply keep tabs on their thyroid level through regular blood tests rather than taking medicine.

-Only a doctor can let you know if you have hyperthyroidism and what the best course of action is.
+Only a doctor can let you know if you have hypothyroidism and what the best course of action is.

 Lifestyle factors that make you feel cold